Drug Crimes – An Overview

 Secure Legal Counsel

 Drug charges can have severe consequences, including forfeiture of property and incarceration.
 Consulting criminal defense lawyer William M. Butler, Jr, for advice on how to proceed, is essential.
 For immediate attention, if you are facing drug charges, call 502-582-2020 to speak with William Butler, or contact him via email to schedule an initial confidential consultation.
 He can help you successfully navigate through this complex area of law.
+Please see our Case Results and Testimonials.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.